 So, here are the five best products we could find, in order of preference with our favorite at the top of the list.
 We’ll try to give you as much information about each to allow you to choose the package that best matches your needs.

-1- SolarWinds NetFlow Traffic Analyzer (30-day free trial)
+1- SolarWinds Real-time NetFlow Analyzer (FREE TRIAL)

 If you’re a network administrator and you’ve never heard of SolarWinds, it’s about time you discover the company.
 SolarWinds makes some of the best software for network and system administration.
-And their NetFlow Traffic Analyzer is simply the very best NetFlow collector and Analyzer you can find.
+And their Real-time NetFlow Traffic Analyzer is simply the very best NetFlow collector and Analyzer you can find.

 Here are some of the product’s best features.